AntarkaGame/United-framework/README.md

 # Roadmap (Core)

 - Make a superpowers plugin that work with git.
-- Make a complete wiki!
-- Update collections (better performance, better methodes ...)
+- Complete the wiki.
-- Add immutables collections.
+- Work on collections.
 - Add a log class (core).
 All official addons must have a log system installed!
 - Work on a mapActor method for the Engine and the Scene chunk.
 - Create an observe/mapping system for chunk with EventEmitter.
 - Work on better addons reliability.
-- Add workers support for to do multi-threading.
-(Usefull for particules or generation system).
+- Add workers support for multi-threading.

 # Roadmap plugins